Reed-CompBio/spras/README.md

 The easiest way to install Python and the required packages is with [Anaconda](https://www.anaconda.com/download/).
 The Carpentries [Anaconda installation instructions](https://carpentries.github.io/workshop-template/#python) provide guides and videos on how to install Anaconda for your operating system.
-After installing Anaconda, you can run
+After installing Anaconda, you can run the following commands from the root directory of the `spras` repository
 ```
 conda env create -f environment.yml
 conda activate spras